warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 - RTSP stream (720p on http://IP:554/vs0)
 - BMP snapshot (up to 720p) on port 3000
 - JPEG snapshot
-- H264 video recording (no mp4 yet)
+- H264 video recording (no mp4 yet, but ffmpeg converts it)
 - Audio playback
 - Audio recording to mp3
 - PTZ movement